 With planning and hard work, there’s no limit to what any woman can achieve.
 The more one works hard at something, the more opportunities one creates for themselves.

 Educated Asian women are increasingly choosing career over family today in the post-One Child Policy era.
 Since 2006 female registration at universities in China surpassed that of males and employment to population ratio of women stands at 73%.

 At the same time, career-oriented Asian women are increasingly termed ‘leftover women’ or shèng nǚ (剩女).
 To many of these women, shèng nǚ is synonymous with victory and the companionship of marriage can be achieved through cohabiting.
 As Autumn Asborough of West Dates East writes about being pressured to have a Chinese son in a Chinese family, there are many reasons to not have babies and adoption is always an option.

 ‘Let your (younger) brother go first’.
-‘Ask your brother to get you a good job.’
-These were a few things my folks said to me over and over when I was younger.
+This was what my folks said to me over and over when I was younger.
 Despite constantly being told to sit down and shut up as an Asian girl, I dreamt of being an independent, self-sufficient person climbing the corporate ladder.
-After climbing out of unemployment phases, today I’m affording my own way through life working a day job while side hustling as a writer.
+Today, I’m not exactly that image but I am an accomplished writer.